-In this article, we’ll go over the basics of seasonality, as well as how it affects real estate values.
+In this article, we’ll go over the basics of real estate seasonal trends, as well as how it affects real estate values.
 Whether you’re selling or purchasing a property, keep these tips in mind so you can make the right decision and the right time.

 Another factor is aesthetics.
 Properties that are well-maintained attract people, which is why homeowners spend a substantial amount of time (and money) boosting their property’s curb appeal.